simplex-chat/simplex-chat/docs/rfcs/2023-09-12-remote-profile.md

 In the case of such a "honeypot", a desktop may be tricked into receiving arbitrary contacts, messages and files from the remote host.
 Some mitigations are possible for authenticating a remote host (like using OOB token as a cookie or exchanging it for a TLS client certificate).
 This is intentionally left out of scope for now, until the "remote profiles" system is audited, to be resolved in a wider context.

+Requesting a list of IP addresses is problematic.
+A shady app permission is required from the OS (ACCESS_NETWORK_STATE on Android).
+And then the app needs to sort through all the found interfaces and guess which one would be accessible.

 ## "Should-works"